 - Plexi glass is much lighter and less likely to break than actual glass.
 So if you are going buy something for your cold frame lid buy plexi glass.
 But don’t let that stop you from using that old storm door you have lying around, that can be perfect for a cold frame lid

-You can jump over to Stoney Acres to see how we built our 3 cold frames.
+You can jump over to this post to see how we built our 3 cold frames.
 If you are building from scratch and using plexi glass tops, plan on spending around $130 dollars to build one.

 Build your cold frame so that it can simply sit on top of the soil over your garden beds.
 Fill in any gaps so that the wind can’t get in and your plants will be tucked in for a long cold winter!